 We’ve all been there.
 Frozen with the stomach-swooping sensation that comes with thinking an important file or treasured photos might be lost.
 Cloud services and backup systems exist to eliminate that worry.
 As it’s World Backup Day this week (31st March), we’ve put together a guide to backing up your mobile phone.

 So, what exactly does backing up your phone mean?
 When you backup your handset, you save a record of the data on that device.
-This means that if your phone is damaged, lost, or stolen, or if you upgrade to a new handset, important things like your contacts, photos, and recent messages can be accessed from a new device.
+Then if your phone is damaged, lost, or stolen things like your contacts, photos, and recent messages can be accessed from a new device.
+It even works for moving when you upgrade.
 There are many different backup solutions available on the market – a bit of research will help you find the right solution.

-If you own an iPhone, backing up your data to the iCloud is the easiest way to keep your data safe. iCloud Backups preserve your photos and videos, messages, phone settings, ringtones, and app data, as well as your purchase history from the App, iTunes, and iBook stores.
+If you own an iPhone, backing up your data to the iCloud is the easiest way to keep your data safe. iCloud Backups preserve your photos and videos, messages, phone settings, ringtones, and app data.
+It also saves your purchase history from the App, iTunes, and iBook stores.
 To back up your iPhone data to the iCloud you will need a Wi-Fi connection.
 Once your phone is connected to a Wi-Fi network, follow the below instructions.